 On 1 May 1963 the Queen approved the regiment becoming fusiliers and it adopted the title of Royal Warwickshire Fusiliers.
 On 23 April 1968 it merged with three other English Fusilier regiments to become the 2nd Battalion of the four-battalion Royal Regiment of Fusiliers.
 The new regiment inherited the tradition of keeping living antelope mascots, maintaining the tradition until 2005.

 One of the mascots (born at London Zoo in 1982) lived at the head-quarters of the 5th (Warwickshire) Battalion(?) in Coventry and had his military service recognized at the Tower of London on 24 June 1997, with a Long Service and Good Conduct Medal.
 When the 5th (Warwickshire) Battalion was disbanded, in the year 2000, Bobby went to live with the 2nd Battalion.

 The mascot was looked after by two handlers chosen from the battalion who would make sure that he was fed, watered and exercised.
 When on parade they kept him under control by means of two ropes attached to his collar which was emblazoned with a large silver badge.
 On his back he wore a coat embroidered with the regimental crest and his horns were tipped with silver cones.

 Usually quite well behaved on parade, a few of the antelopes have had a mind of their own.
 During a military review at Aldershot the then Bobby chose to lie down as he was being led past King George V and proceeded to nibble the grass thus bringing the parade to a halt.

-Although the Regiment has not kept a mascot since 2005, the image of Bobby can still be found on the buttons of every Fusilier’s No1 and No2 dress uniforms.
+Although the Regiment has not kept a mascot since 2005, the image of Bobby can still be found on every Fusilier’s No.1 and No.2 dress uniform buttons.